scholarslab/gitpractice/Praxis2020.md

 * Grace: Whoever wrote this question—we are soulmates!
 I used to do college interviews for prospective applicants, and this was the “wacky fun question” I would ask at the end of the interview.
 I would say that I’m a frying pan—I’m useful for a lot of stuff, and if you mess up doing things with another fancier method, I can always find a way to pull together the wreckage and make things work.
 Sometimes I get lost in the kitchen cabinets, though, and it takes a little effort to find me!
 * Brandon: Instant pot
 * Crystal: Microwave, because I'm there for you in a gentle, nonjudgmental way when it's 2am and you're microwaving Cup O' Noodles
+* Shane: Coffee grinder is the obvious answer because I love coffee and precision machinery, but maybe also a propane torch because fire is pretty cool.

 ## If you could have an unlimited amount of anything, what would it be?
 * Aaron: Right now I'd have to say compressed CO2 because I love making bubbly water but it can be really hard to find (especially now).
 * Brandon: warm chocolate chip cookies
 * Grace: Diet peach snapple!!
 * Crystal: Chewing gum
+* Shane: Unlimited time would be a neat trick, but if we're talking about material things then maybe geothermal energy?

 ## What cat from Cats are you?
 * Aaron: Most days Munkustrap but some days I feel like Old Deuteronomy.
 * Grace: I've never seen Cats, but I need to so badly!
 * Crystal: Heart says Jellylorum, brain says Jennyanydots
+* Shane: Based only on my favorite bad movie podcast's episode on the movie, Jennyanydots.